How to start a moving company: 10 steps, costs, permits

 1. Develop a business plan

-A moving company business plan is a detailed document that outlines your strategy for launching and operating a profitable moving business.
-It serves as your roadmap for securing funding, understanding costs, and making strategic decisions.
+A moving company business plan outlines your strategy for launching and operating a profitable business.
+It helps you secure funding, understand costs, and make strategic decisions.

-Executive summary: Your one-page overview covering business goals, target market, competitive advantages, and projected revenue.
-This section determines whether investors or lenders continue reading.
+- Executive summary: Write a one-page overview of your goals, target market, competitive advantages, and projected revenue

 Moving company types:

-- Local movers: Serve moves within 25-100 miles, require fewer permits, lower startup costs
+- Local movers: Serve moves within 25–100 miles, require fewer permits, and have lower startup costs

-- Commercial movers: Focus on business relocations, office equipment, higher-value contracts
+- Commercial movers: Focus on business relocations, office equipment, and higher-value contracts

-- Specialty movers: Handle pianos, art, antiques, or other valuable items, premium pricing
+- Specialty movers: Handle pianos, art, antiques, and other valuables with premium pricing

 2. Choose your business structure